Scott Kloeck-Jenson Fellowship

 Award amounts vary year-to-year, based on time spent in the field, and depending on destination.
 Award amounts over the past 3 years (2015-2017) have varied between $3,700-$4,500.

 IRIS will work with awardees to purchase flights through the Concur system (per University of Wisconsin policy).
-The balance of the award will be made available to awardees & managed as a travel e-reimbursement.
+The balance of the award will be made available to awardees & managed via the UW’s e-reimbursement system.

 - Complete an online application through Scholarships@UW-Madison.
-This is a shared application so be sure to indicate that you are applying for either the “SKJ Pre-Dissertation Travel Fellowship” or the “SKJ International Internship Fellowship” – applicants are allowed to apply for either the internship or the travel award but not for both.
+You must indicate whether you are applying for the “SKJ Pre-Dissertation Travel Fellowship” or the “SKJ International Internship Fellowship” – applicants are allowed to apply for either the internship or the travel award but not for both.
 In addition to basic personal & project information you will need to provide the following: